Julepe

 Julepe is a variant of Tute and one of the many games of the tute family, and the game is played according to the same rules of tute.
 It is noted that the original Julepe, in which game three cards are dealt to each player, is the card game presently known as Tomate.

 Five cards are dealt to each player from a 40-card pack lacking 8s, and 9s.
-The next card is turned up for trumps.
+The next card is turned up for trump.
 Players may pass or play.
 Those who play must win at least two tricks, but may first discard and draw any number of replacements.